YangZhao16/yangzhao16.github.io/_pages/fracture_modeling.md

 ## Phase-field modeling of tensile fracturing processes in transversely isotropic rocks
 <p align="justify">
-One of my ongoing work is to cast the dual mechanism failure criterion into the phase-field fracture modeling framework and develop a computational tool for boundary-value problem simulations that involve tensile failure of transversely isotropic rocks.
+One of my ongoing work is to cast the dual mechanism failure criterion into the phase-field fracture modeling framework and develop a computational tool for boundary-value problem simulations that involve tensile failure of transversely isotropic rocks[2].
 By assigning each failure mechanism a distinct phase-field variable, we can describe failure through rock matrix or along weak bedding planes separately.
 </p>

 <p align="justify">